miltonlima/reactvite-app/README.md

     ```
 3.  **Verify**: Ensure the Swagger UI is available at `https://localhost:7242/swagger` and keep the server running.

+### Education Network Flow

+Once authenticated, the sidebar exposes three screens under the education network workflow:

+1. **Education Units** (`/app/education-units`): register each school or campus.
+Codes are optional, but names must be unique per your business rule.
+2. **Education Classes** (`/app/education-classes`): create classes linked to a unit.
+The form auto-populates the unit dropdown from the units API.
+3. **Education Students** (`/app/education-students`): enroll students and associate them with an existing class, capturing optional birthdate, guardian, and notes.

+Every form surfaces inline success/error messages.
+Deletions are optimistic—when the backend confirms removal, the UI list updates immediately.
+All three sections rely on the authenticated JWT; expired tokens cause the form to surface an actionable error prompting a re-login.

 ### Available Scripts

 -   `npm run dev`: Starts the development server with Hot Module Replacement.